 1. Hill's Prescription Diet w/d Multi-Benefit Chicken Wet Dog Food

-- Supports glucose and weight control
+- Targets glucose and weight management

 - Vet-recommended formula